 Making these kale chips is a fantastic excuse to fire up my dehydrator (I actually have two of them now, an Excalibur and an Optimum) and the crispy texture and cheesy flavour of these chips is absolutely addicting.
 I first came across the recipe idea for the ‘Best Ever Cheesy Kale Chips’ here (and backed up by this food blogger who agrees) and who could resist trying out a recipe with those sort of claims?
 I’ve inevitably given this recipe my own little spin over a few different batches – now I think my take is even more delicious!

 There’s all the usual suspects for a cheesy vegan snack here (creamy cashews, nutritional yeast, onion and garlic) mixed with a dash of turmeric, chilli, and apple cider vinegar.
 This all goes straight into the blender of food processor before being lovingly massaged into your Tuscan or curly kale for dehydrating.
-Please note that this recipe makes a lot of cheese sauce, so be prepared to have a dehydrator full of kale (as if that would be a problem)!
+Please note that this recipe makes a lot of cheese sauce, so be prepared to have a dehydrator full of kale (as if that would be a problem, because kale is amazing)!

 Now I know what you want to ask – how can you can oven bake these cheesy kale chips if you don’t own a dehydrator?
 Well, don’t you worry, that’s all covered in the recipe instructions too 🙂